balena-io-modules/mahler/README.md

 		if (network.get(state).authenticated) {
 			// Add an authentication step to the list of tasks
 			// Calling the the `authenticate` task as a function "grounds" the task
-			// with the specified arguments
+			// with the specified context
 			tasks.push(authenticate({ id, target }));
 		}